Maroka-chan/regex-crossword-solver/README.md

 # Limitations
 - No support for four-sided puzzles
-- Can currently only parse square puzzles
 - Currently only tries to solve puzzles using capital letters
 - Only parses a limited subset of regex features
-  - Does not support any character (.), character escapes, ranges etc.
+  - Does not support character escapes, ranges etc.

-# Problems
 - Alternation does not work when inside of parentheses

 # Resources Used
 https://swtch.com/~rsc/regexp/regexp1.html